Introduction

 Netflix claims you can watch around 16 hours of content with 4GB of data, or 4 hours for every 1GB.
 However, you’ll need to use the app on “Automatic” quality to balance video quality and data usage.

-However, if you switch to “Save Data” mode, you can increase your streaming potential to around 6 hours per GB, or 24 hours for 4GB of data.
-The highest possible resolution for Netflix videos will consume up to 1GB of data every 20 minutes.
+However, if you switch to “Save Data” mode, you can increase your streaming potential to around 6 hours per GB, or 24 hours for 4GB of data – enough for 12 two-hour movies.
+The highest possible resolution for Netflix videos will consume upwards of 1GB of data every 20 minutes.
 This means you’ll have around an hour and 20 minutes of video content available for 4GB.

 Notably, these figures are only applicable to the mobile app for Netflix.
-Desktop and TV variations of the app stream at different levels.
-Additionally, YouTube numbers are slightly different.
-You can watch around 16 hours of content in standard definition on YouTube with 4GB.
+Desktop and TV variations of the app stream at different levels, and different streaming services also have slightly different levels of data use.

 Social media browsing